freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

 Views section
 -------------

-Each view correspond to a visual representation of the object that could be shown using the object code.
+Each view corresponds to a visual representation of the object that could be shown using the object code.
 The position of the view on the list correspond to the same number that is used in the code.